shb84/ipygoody/README.md

 # ipysensitivityprofiler

-Jupyter Widgets for visualizing local sensitivities of one or more vectorized functions with signature `y = f(x)` where `x, y` are input, output arrays.
+Jupyter Widgets for visualizing local sensitivities of one or more vectorized functions with signature `y = f(x)`  where `x,y` are arrays.

 ---
 ## Installation